DomiKov/toiletDoor/README.md

 As of now, the only real-life application would be the door-open / door-close status.
 Unfortunately, I have not made it work wirelessly yet.
 Once I will, I will update this repository.
 Hopefully, it will also be running on Node-RED at that time.

+If you need any help with seting this up, feel free to contact me at my e-mail: dominik.kovacik18@gmail.com